Shrine of St Patrick's Tooth: Reverse

 The reverse was once as decorated as the front but has suffered far more damaged and losses.
 It is also dominated by a first phase central cross, which unlike the front, does not show Christ.
 The cross is surrounded by four figures also achieved by repoussé and dye-stamping; two in relief and two engraved on silver plates.
-Unlike those on the front, the figures do not have inscribed banners giving their names.
-Thus they can only be described generically as a bishop or abbot holding a crozier (top left), a seated man with an arm raised in blessing (top right), a harper (lower left) and a badly damaged figure with a halo, also holding a crozier (lower right).
+Unlike those on the front, these figures do not have inscribed banners giving their names and can only be described generically as a bishop or abbot holding a crozier (top left), a seated man with an arm raised in blessing (top right), a harper (lower left) and a badly damaged figure with a halo and holding a crozier (lower right).